realworldocaml/book/en/error-handling.md

 OCaml's exception-handling system allows you to tune your error-recovery logic to the particular error that was thrown.
-For example, `List.find_exn` throws `Not_found` when the element in question can'tbe found.
+For example, `List.find_exn` throws `Not_found` when the element in question can't be found.
 You can take advantage of this in your code, for example, let's define a function called `lookup_weight`, with the following signature.